-Market approaches in times of crisis suffer from limitations that have been previously discussed; nevertheless, they today represent the most complete "collective understanding" of all the available information on the crisis, on the way it is tackled, the anticipations of its exit and of the profile of such an exit.
+Market approaches in times of crisis suffer from limitations that have been previously discussed; nevertheless, they today still represent a "collective understanding" of the available information on the crisis, on the way it is tackled, the anticipations of its exit and of the profile of such an exit.

-A company is obviously unique, it has its own specificities, its own potential, and the valuation must take into account these specificities; that said, some structuring factors such as the duration of the crisis, the exit profile, are certainly common or almost common (at least within a sector), so that such assumptions should be retrieved from a market analysis rather than issued by the company, even though it may be adjusted to the specific case of the company (if properly argued), on a second step.
+A company is obviously unique, it has its own specificities, its own potential, and the valuation must take into account these specificities; that said, some structuring factors such as the duration of the crisis, the exit profile, are certainly common or almost common (at least within a sector), so that such assumptions should be retrieved from a market analysis rather than issued by the company, even though it may be adjusted to the specific case of the company (if properly argued.)